jmguerreroh/rslidar_sdk/README.md

 ### 3.1 ROS2

-To use rslidar_sdk in the ROS2 environment, please install below libraries.
+To use rslidar_sdk in the ROS2 environment, please install the below libraries.
 + Ubuntu 16.04 - Not supported
 + Ubuntu 18.04 - ROS2 Eloquent desktop
 + Ubuntu 20.04 - ROS2 Galactic desktop